-(a) the record is accompanied by a certificate from the chairperson of the relevant 15 disciplinary tribunal; and

-(7) If the improper conduct with which the registered person is charged amounts to an offence of which he or she has been convicted by a court of law, a certified copy of the 20 record of his or her trial and conviction by that court is, on the identification of the registered person as the person referred to in the record, sufficient proof of the commission by him or her of that offence, unless the conviction has been set aside by a superior court.

-(8) The Council may prescribe procedures not inconsistent with this Act for the 25 effective performance of the functions of a disciplinary tribunal.
+- (a) the record is accompanied by a certificate from the chairperson of the relevant disciplinary tribunal; and - the certificate certifies that the investigation was lawful, reasonable and procedurally fair. - (7) If the improper conduct with which the registered person is charged amounts to an offence of which he or she has been convicted by a court of law, a certified copy of the record of his or her trial and conviction by that court is, on the identification of the registered person as the person referred to in the record, sufficient proof of the commission by him or her of that offence, unless the conviction has been set aside by a superior court. - (8) The Council may prescribe procedures not inconsistent with this Act for the effective performance of the functions of a disciplinary tribunal.